 SAP aligns your back-end operations as per business best practices.
 However many enterprise are enhancing their hard core brick and mortar businesses by having an online sales channel.
 We shall shortly look at what are the things which are driving companies to do that.
 However more interesting is what are the popular e-commerce option for the companies and also what are the key success factors for the online sales channel.

-Why are enterprises going online?
+Why are enterprises looking for SAP Commerce?

 There are multiple reasons why companies are adding the online sales channels.
 Of course one reason may out-weigh the others for the company in question but all of them surely add up.
 Though not complete, the reasons for adding the online store are as follows.

-A. Credibility and Product Complete Information
+#1 Credibility and Product Complete Information

 For many enterprises an online presence is not only generating sales but to showcase the latest product catalog along with the detailed features, specifications and value proposition.
 This not only adds credibility but also can be referred to by end customers buying products from other channels lets say retailers.
 Moreover, some customers may want to buy directly from the OEM to ensure genuine purchase.
 An online store helps the enterprise in these aspects.

-B. Making B2B Order Entry Easier for Customers
+#2 Making B2B Order Entry Easier for Customers

 Not all business partners of a company run on Electronic orders.
 With B2C portals becoming popular, customers across the world are demanding same experience in doing B2B world.
 The process of customer specific agreements and tracking becomes important here.
-But surely as a customer you would favor a vendor who can give you ease of ordering and tracking similar to B2C portal, isnt it?
+But surely as a customer you would favor a vendor who can give you ease of ordering and tracking similar to B2C portal, isn’t it?

-C. Added Revenues at fraction of additional cost
+#3 Added Revenues at fraction of additional cost

 Its a common knowledge that the brick and mortar operations are much more cost intensive.
 Web based or mobile sales not only offer companies an opportunity to improve top line but also help them in improving the profitability figures.

-D. Uniformity across channels
+#4 Uniformity across channels

 E-Commerce solution can also help companies extend into mobile commerce.
 The easiest way is to go for a responsive design and enable customers to search, scan, compare and buy products from their mobiles and tablets.
 It is important that value proposition is consistent across channels.

-The popular E-Commerce choices for enterprises running on SAP
+The popular SAP Commerce choices for enterprises

 There are many e-commerce options for customers who are running on SAP.
 The choice may differ based on complexity and budget of the company.
 However, most customers would tend to integrate SAP with the following options.